 This pudding is a popular comfort dessert made with rice, sugar, saffron, and rose water.

-Toppings: Cinnamon and slivered pistachios add both flavor and decoration.
+Toppings: Cinnamon and slivered pistachios add both flavour and decoration.

 Noon-e Berenji (Rice Flour Cookies)

-These gluten-free cookies are lightly sweet and flavored with rose water.
+These gluten-free cookies are lightly sweet and flavoured with rose water.
 They melt in your mouth and are perfect with tea.

-Iranian food is flavorful, colorful, and full of tradition.
+Iranian food is flavorful, colourful, and full of tradition.
 It brings people together through shared meals, thoughtful cooking, and deep cultural roots.
 From hearty stews to delicate desserts, every dish tells a story.

 Start with the simple recipes above to build confidence.
-With time, you’ll find joy in crafting these rich dishes at home, enjoying not just the flavors but the entire experience of Persian cooking.
+With time, you’ll find joy in crafting these rich dishes at home, enjoying not just the flavours but the entire experience of Persian cooking.

 (FAQS) Iranian Food Recipes

 No, it’s more aromatic than hot.
-Flavors come from herbs and spices like turmeric and saffron.
+Flavours come from herbs and spices like turmeric and saffron.

 What’s the most famous Iranian dish?